 of the hyperparameter.
 Our paper can be downloaded here.

-- Clustering problem generator: Together with my PhD student Cameron Shand, Julia Handl
+- Test problem generator for clustering (HAWKS): Together with my PhD student Cameron Shand, Julia Handl

 Drug development and manufacture

 During my Postdoc at the Biochemical Engineering Department at UCL (2011 - 2015), I had the opportunity to work on a range of

 interesting problems related to the development and manufacture of drugs.
 I continue to work on these and other related topics

 if the opportunity arises.
 Below is an overview of my work in this research stream.